Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark

 \subsubsection{Recurrent CNNs}

 Human eye gaze is continuous.
 This inspires researchers to improve gaze estimation performance by using temporal information.
 Recently, recurrent neural networks have shown great capability in handling sequential data.
-Thus, some researchers employ recurrent CNNs to estimate the gaze in videos~\cite{Palmero_2018_BMVC,Kellnhofer_2019_ICCV,Zhou_2019_ICME}.
+Some researchers employ recurrent CNNs to estimate the gaze in videos~\cite{Palmero_2018_BMVC,Kellnhofer_2019_ICCV,Zhou_2019_ICME}.

-Here, we give a typical example of the data processing workflow.
+We first give a typical example of the data processing workflow.
 Given a sequence of frames $\{X_1, X_2, ..., X_N\}$, a united CNN $f_U$ is used to extract feature vectors from each frame,~\ie,~$x_t = f_U(X_t)$.
-These feature vectors are fed into a recurrent neural network $f_R$ and the network outputs the gaze vector,~\ie,~$g_i = f_R(x_1, x_2, ..., x_N)$, where the index $i$ can be set according to specific tasks, \eg, $i=N$~\cite{Palmero_2018_BMVC} or $i=(N+1)/2$~\cite{Kellnhofer_2019_ICCV}.
-An example is also shown in~\fref{fig:rcnn}.
+These feature vectors are fed into a recurrent neural network $f_R$ and the network outputs the gaze vector,~\ie,~$g_i = f_R(x_1, x_2, ..., x_N)$.
+Palmero~\etal set $N=4$ and $i=4$ in their method.
+They input four frames to estimate the gaze of the last frame~\cite{Palmero_2018_BMVC}.
+Kellnhofer~\etal set $N=7$ and $i=4$~\cite{Kellnhofer_2019_ICCV}.
+They consider extra three frames after the target frame compared with Palmero.
+These methods both select the nearest three frames (including the previous and the next three frames) for additional vision feature.
+Besides, some methods utilize the past gaze trajectory for gaze prediction\cite{Xu_2018_CVPR, Wang_2019_CVPR}.
+They select a larger time range, \eg, $1\sim2s$ ($30\sim90$ frames), in the gaze prediction task.
+We visualize a expample network architecture in~\fref{fig:rcnn}.

 Different types of input have been explored to extract features.
 Kellnhofer \etal directly extract features from facial images~\cite{Kellnhofer_2019_ICCV}.
 Zhou \etal combine the feature extracted from facial and eye images~\cite{Zhou_2019_ICME}.
 Palmero \etal use facial images, binocular images and facial landmarks to generate the feature vectors~\cite{Palmero_2018_BMVC}.
 Different RNN structures have also been explored, such as GRU~\cite{Cho_2014_arxiv} in ~\cite{Palmero_2018_BMVC}, LSTM~\cite{Hochreiter_1997_NC} in~\cite{Zhou_2019_ICME} and bi-LSTM~\cite{Graves_2005_ICANN} in~\cite{Kellnhofer_2019_ICCV}.
 Cheng~\etal~leverage the recurrent CNN to improve gaze estimation performance from static images rather than videos~\cite{Cheng_2020_AAAI}.
 They generalize the gaze estimation as a sequential coarse-to-fine process and use GRU to relate the basic gaze direction estimated from facial images and the gaze residual estimated from eye images.